 The capacity manager and the matron for the Directorate, alongside the Clinical Site Coordinator will review the potential discharges to ensure that they are only added if they are assessed as very likely to go.
 Any weak potential discharges will be followed up by the directorate matron but not relied upon for the plan.
-The Clinical Site manager will review all definite and potential discharges after the 12:00hrs meeting to escalate any problems that can be dealt with to ensure these patients are discharged.
+The Clinical Site manager will review all definite and potential discharges after the 12:00hrs meeting to escalate any problems that are discharged.